Military Science and Leadership (MSL)

 MSL 101 Introduction to Military Science I (2) Introduces cadets to personal challenges and competencies critical for effective leadership; personal development of life skills such as goal setting, time management, physical fitness, and stress management related to leadership, officership, and the Army profession.
 Focus on developing basic knowledge and comprehension of Army Leadership Dimensions while understanding the ROTC program, its purpose in the Army, and its advantages for the student.

 MSL 101L Introduction to Military Science I Lab (1) Practical application in adventure training, one-rope bridges, rifle marksmanship, land navigation, drill and ceremonies, physical training.
-Pre: 101 (or concurrent).
+Co-requisite: 101.

 MSL 102 Introduction to Military Science II (2) Overviews leadership fundamentals such as setting direction, problem-solving, listening, presenting briefs, providing feedback and using effective writing skills.
 Explores leadership values, attributes, skills, and actions in the context of practical, hands-on, and interactive exercises.
 Cadre role models and building stronger relationships among cadets through common experience and practical interaction are critical.

 MSL 102L Introduction to Military Science II Lab (1) Practical application in adventure training, one-rope bridges, rifle marksmanship, land navigation, drill and ceremonies, physical training.
-Pre: 102 (or concurrent).
+Co-requisite: 102.

 MSL 201 Intermediate Military Science I (3) Explores creative and innovative tactical leadership strategies and styles through historical case studies and engaging in interactive student exercises.
 Cadets practice aspects of personal motivation and team building by planning, executing, and assessing team exercises.
 Focus is on continued development of leadership values and attributes through understanding of rank, uniform, customs and courtesies.